AliNathanii/image-classification-using-DL-and-TF/README.md

 - NumPy
 - Matplotlib

-You can find the images here:
+You can find the images here, download and unzip into a folder images: https://drive.google.com/uc?export=download&id=1sj62C-9WKD09-8iYSeEvXmAGQoY2oFFQ